NWA When Our Shadows Fall

 Ten matches were contested at the event, including three on the pre-show.
 In the main event, Nick Aldis defeated Trevor Murdoch by disqualification to retain the NWA Worlds Heavyweight Championship.
-In other prominent matches, Kamille defeated Serena Deeb to win the NWA World Women's Championship, and Aron Stevens and JR Kratos defeated The War Kings (Jax Dane and Crimson) and Strictly Business (Thom Latimer and Chris Adonis) to retain the NWA World Tag Team Championship.
+In other prominent matches, Kamille defeated Serena Deeb to win the NWA World Women's Championship, and Aron Stevens and J. R. Kratos defeated The War Kings (Jax Dane and Crimson) and Strictly Business (Thom Latimer and Chris Adonis) to retain the NWA World Tag Team Championship.